I don't fit in.

 Welcome to the club.

 And I'll tell you straight off the bat, however you feel right now: however awkward, however outside the circle, however misunderstood, you have two choices.

 Your first choice is to live your life trying to fit in.

 You will achieve this to some degree.

 You can act the same as others and be accepted into “the group”.

-You can wear the same clothes as most other people.
+You can wear the same clothes as the majority of other people.

 You can listen to the same music, even though you don't like it much.

 You can eat similar takeaway food, hang out at the same malls, take up the same hobby – and then change hobby when something new comes into trend.